arm/mlia/README.md

 ML Inference Advisor is licensed under [Apache License 2.0](LICENSES/Apache-2.0.txt).

+## Inclusive language commitment

+This product confirms to Arm's inclusive language policy and, to the best of our knowledge, does not contain any non-inclusive language.

+If you find something that concerns you, email terms@arm.com.

 ## Trademarks and copyrights

 * Arm®, Ethos™-U, Cortex®-A, Cortex®-M, Corstone™ are registered trademarks or